-If your kids do bring toys or stuffed animals out to play with making sure they know they are responsible for returning them to their proper place afterward.
+If your kids do bring toys or stuffed animals out to play with, make sure they know they are responsible for returning them to their proper place afterward.

 8. Corral clutter with bins

-Prevent future clutter from creeping out by using pretty boxes, bins, or baskets to stash their toys – choose sturdier storage bins, so that your kids can easily clean up after themselves!
+Prevent future clutter from creeping out by using pretty boxes, bins, or baskets to stash their toys – choose sturdier storage bins so your kids can easily clean up after themselves!

 The bright white and natural wood of Montessori shelving is perfectly suited to a minimalist aesthetic playroom.